 - 4.2.3.2 Current analysis method must be stored centrally as a hard or electronic copy.
-Setting the instrument parameters to store with the data file is also approved. - 4.2.4 Detection and Identification Criteria - 4.2.4.1 The presence of a drug compound is indicated if the retention time for the sample versus applicable reference material does not differ by more than ±0.2 minutes and there are no significant differences in the mass spectral data. - NOTE: Early eluting drugs, as well as drugs known to have similar retention times and mass spectral fragmentation patterns (e.g. Phentermine and Methamphetamine), may not differ from the retention time of the applicable reference material by more than ±0.1 minutes. - 4.3 Quality Assurance Requirements - 4.3.1 Refer to applicable sections of Toxicology AM #19 and Toxicology AM #21 for additional quality assurance and reference material authentication requirements. - 4.4 Analysis Documentation - 4.4.1 The printed results for each case sample and accompanying blank will be included with the analysts' notes.
+Setting the instrument parameters to store with the data file is also approved. - 4.2.4 Detection and Identification Criteria - 4.2.4.1 The presence of a drug compound is indicated if the retention time for the sample versus applicable reference material does not differ by more than $\pm 0.2$ minutes and there are no significant differences in the mass spectral data. - NOTE: Early eluting drugs, as well as drugs known to have similar retention times and mass spectral fragmentation patterns (e.g. Phentermine and Methamphetamine), may not differ from the retention time of the applicable reference material by more than ±0.1 minutes. - 4.2.4.2 Ions that are common to numerous compounds and should be extracted for in the data include: 44, 58, 71, 205, 235, and 245. - 4.3 Quality Assurance Requirements - 4.3.1 Refer to applicable sections of Toxicology AM #19 and Toxicology AM #21 for additional quality assurance and reference material authentication requirements. - 4.4 Analysis Documentation - 4.4.1 The printed results for each case sample and accompanying blank will be included with the analysts' notes.
 Case results are to be recorded in the iLIMS system. - 4.4.2 Original data for controls will be prepared for each analysis run and stored centrally in the laboratory where the analysis was performed until archiving, or electronically on a shared drive. - 4.4.3 A copy of controls may be stored electronically in a central location and need not be included in individual case files.
 When necessary, a copy of control printouts can be prepared from the centrally stored document.